-Recommended depth for concrete to be removed is 3.81 cm to progress repairing.
+The recommended depth for concrete to be removed is 3.81 cm to progress repair.
 While removing concrete it is also advised to thoroughly tap the surrounding area to check for possible deterioration.
 Tapping sound helps to find out the condition of the concrete.

 3. Clean and Coating Corroded Steel Bars

 After removal of Loose Concrete, the exposed reinforcement bars are cleaned if the corrosion has taken place i.e. the rust is removed using brushes.
 Bars are also cleaned to obtain a dust-free surface for further coating.

 Corroded Steel Bars are the main reasons for the occurrence of spalling.
 After the cleaning, the bars are coated with a corrosion-resistant substance in order to prevent further Rusting.